Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 Frequently Asked Questions (FAQs)

-Q: Is it safe to sedate my cat for travel?
 A: Traditional sedation is generally discouraged for air travel as it can affect heart rate and equilibrium.
-Anti-anxiety medications like Gabapentin are preferred.
+Anti-anxiety medications like Gabapentin are preferred only when prescribed and directed by your veterinarian.

-Q: Should I let my cat out of the carrier in the car?
 A: No. A loose cat is a dangerous distraction and at risk of injury in an accident.
 The carrier must remain secured.

-Q: My cat won't eat during travel.
-What should I do?
 A: This is common.
 Don't force it.
 Focus on getting to your destination where they will feel secure enough to eat.
+If your cat refuses food for an extended period or seems unwell, contact a veterinarian.

 By following these safety protocols and preparation steps, you can ensure a smooth transition for your feline friend.
 Remember that patience is key; every cat reacts differently to travel.
 With the right support and environment, your cat can accompany you safely on any adventure, eventually returning to the comfort of their home routine.